Troubleshooting

 Before you troubleshoot

-Power and Boot Issues
+Power and boot

 The device does not power on (no LEDs)